Mastering the Deep Research Process: Step-by-Step Guide [2025]

 Undergraduate paper: 15-25 sources

-- Majority should be peer-reviewed academic sources
+- The majority should be peer-reviewed academic sources

 - Include seminal works in the field